Conclusion: The Gateway to Feasibility

 What Comes Next

 Validating the problem is only the first step.
 Next, you must validate the solution.
-The Solution Stage answers different questions:
+The Solution Stage answers different questions and introduces new categories of risk:

 Feasibility